nolan-h-hamilton/Consenrich/docs/source/examples.rst

 ChIP-seq: Broad Histone Marks
 """""""""""""""""""""""""""""""""""""""""""""

-Histone modification signals are often categorized as 'narrow' or 'broad'.
-The first example in :ref:`getting-started` used *H3K27ac* which is generally considered a narrow mark associated with active enhancer/promoter regions.

-In this example, we analyze a broader mark (H3K36me3) using low-quality ChIP-seq data.
+Having provided a minimal example in the context of narrow marks (H3K27ac) in the demo, we now offer an example for broad histone marks (H3K36me3).

-- Five mucosal tissue biosamples from individual donors
+- Five mucosal tissue donors, each with H3K36me3/control alignment files from ENCODE.
-- Single-end, mixed-length reads (:math:`36~\textsf{nt}`, :math:`76~\textsf{nt}`)
+- Single-end, mixed-length reads (36, 76)

 Environment